supendi/validant/README.md

 ## 🧮 Array Validation

-Validating arrays in Saferval is simple yet powerful.
+Validating arrays in Validant is simple yet powerful.
 You can apply rules both to the array itself (e.g. length checks) and to each individual item in the array.

 ### Schema Example